cgaebel/NewLang/README.markdown

 There is only one special constructor - the default constructor.
 This is defined as a function with the same name as the structure is is constructing.
-All built-in structures have a default constructor, and if one is not provided by the code, the compiler shall create one which calls the default constructors of each element of the structure.
+All built-in structures have a default constructor, and if one is not provided by the code, the compiler shall create one which does nothing.

+Before an object's default constructor is called, the default constructor for all its children will be called.

     struct S
     {